thinkty/D-OTA/README.md

 # OTA
-Implementation of the Over-The-Air Device-Firmware-Update on the ESP8266 running the ESP8266 RTOS SDK (based on FreeRTOS).
+Implementation of the over-the-air device firmware update on the ESP8266 board running the [ESP8266 RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK/tree/master).

 ## Requirements

 Make sure the development environment is set before building.
 For how to setup the tools, see the [Get Started](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/) document from Espressif.

+### Project Directory

-This project directory is expected to be in the `~/esp` directory along with the [*ESP8266_RTOS_SDK*](https://github.com/espressif/ESP8266_RTOS_SDK) and the *xtensa-lx106* toolchain since it is for the ESP8266 MCU.
+This project directory is expected to be in the `~/esp` directory along with the [ESP8266_RTOS_SDK](https://github.com/espressif/ESP8266_RTOS_SDK) and the *xtensa-lx106* toolchain since it is for the ESP8266 MCU.

 Example:
 ```